 Verizon Media will get a minority stake in BuzzFeed as a result of the deal and will make a separate, undisclosed cash investment in BuzzFeed as well, according to the Journal.

-The acquisition continues the trend of mass consolidation within media companies, as the industry has been cratered by falling profits amid a tricky shift into the digital age.
+The acquisition continues the trend of mass consolidation within media companies, as the industry has been cratered by falling profits and threatened with extinction as the digital age evolves.
 In recent years, media giant Hearst bought Rodale, publisher of Men’s Health; Variety owner Penske bought Wenner, publisher of Rolling Stone; and explainer-journalism website Vox bought New York Media, publisher of New York magazine.

 According to the Journal, the BuzzFeed–HuffPost deal has been in the works for several months.
 In a statement, the companies said that they have similar audiences, and both stand to benefit from greater scale.